-1.91 Table 2 below presents a summary of the likely effects of the policies set out in the draft Local Plan (including the site allocation policies), by IIA objective.
-The policies are presented in the order they appear in the draft Local Plan.
+1.43 Table 2 below presents a summary of the likely effects of the policies set out in the Proposed Submission Local Plan (including the site allocation policies), by IIA objective.
+The policies are presented in the order they appear in the Local Plan.
 A detailed justification for the effects recorded is provided in Chapter 5 of the full IIA Report.

-Table 2: Summary of the sustainability effects of the policies in the Winchester District Local Plan (Regulation 18) document
+Table 2: Summary of the sustainability effects of the policies in the Winchester District Proposed Submission LocalPlan